patrickap/docker-restic/README.md

       hello: true
 ```

-To run commands repeatedly or group commands to a workflow, hooks are suitable.
-This would run the same command three times:
+To run commands repeatedly or group commands to a workflow, hooks are suitable:

 ```yml
 commands: